A unified diffuse interface method for the interaction of rigid bodies with elastoplastic solids and multi-phase mixtures: Numerical Approach

 Replacing the spatial derivatives with a discretised conservative approximation, the hyperbolic system can be written

 where ${\mathbf{U}}_{ijk}$ represents the vector of conservative variables stored at cell centres, and

-where $\widetilde{\mathbf{F}}^d_{m\pm1/2}$, for $m=i,j,k$, are the cell wall numerical flux functions in the direction $d = x,y,z$.
+where $\widetilde{\mathbf{F}}^d_{m\pm1/2}$, for $m=i,j,k$, are the cell-wall numerical flux functions in the direction $d = x,y,z$.
 The numerical fluxes are computed through successive sweeps of each spatial dimension and summed according to equation \eqref{eq:spat_op}, resulting in a spatially unsplit method.

-Fluxes are computed using the HLLC solver developed by \citet{ToroHLLC} (note that the full multiphase system uses the HLLD solver from \citet{Barton2019}).
+The fluxes for the thermodynamic variables are computed using the HLLC solver developed by \citet{ToroHLLC} (note that the full multiphase system uses the HLLD solver from \citet{Barton2019}).
 To achieve higher order spatial accuracy, the initial conditions for the Riemann solver are taken to be the piecewise linear (MUSCL) reconstruction of the cell centred primitive variables.
 Primitive reconstruction is employed here so as to be consistent with the full multiphase system, but conservative reconstruction is also possible for the reduced system.
 An interface reconstruction method is also applied to reduce numerical diffusion around interfaces.
 This is achieved using the Tangent of Hyperbola INterface Capturing (THINC) method: an algebraic interface reconstruction technique that fits a hyperbolic tangent function to variables inside a cell.
 Specifically, this work uses the MUSCL-BVD-THINC scheme of \citet{BVDTHINC}.
 This scheme provides an additional check to minimise oscillations by comparing the reconstructed state's cell boundary variation with the previously calculated MUSCL reconstruction.
 THINC-reconstructed states are only accepted when their total boundary variation is lower than that of the MUSCL scheme alone.
 This procedure is applied to all variables, including the rigid volume fraction field.

+The fluxes for the rigid body volume fraction are calculated using a simple upwind method, based on the sign of $\vb{v}_r$ and the cell-wall reconstructed values of $r$: $r_L$ and $r_R$.
+For example, in the $x$-direction, let $v_r$ be the $x$-component of the rigid body velocity at the cell-wall, $(\mathbf{v}_r)_{i+1/2,jk}$, then the flux for the rigid volume fraction is given by:

-The rigid volume fraction field is finally updated using a simple upwind method, based on the sign of $\vb{v}_r$ and the reconstructed cell-wall values.
-If greater accuracy is required for the advection of the rigid body field, this upwind method can be replaced by any desired scheme, such as volume of fluid methods.
-Thermodynamic variables do not need to be updated in rigid ($r > 0.5$) cells, saving computational expense.
+If greater accuracy is required for the advection of the rigid body field, this method can be replaced by any desired scheme, such as volume of fluid methods.
+The rigid body volume fraction is not a thermodynamic variable, so it may be updated completely separately to the other variables.
+Thermodynamic variables do not need to be updated in rigid ($r > 0.5$) cells, saving computational expense, as they will be replaced by the interface seeding method in Section \ref{sec:RigidBodyMethod}.